Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Conclusions and Discussion

 \section{Conclusions and Discussion}

-It is over 15 years since it was predicted that triaxial dark matter halos should have figure rotation \citep{bailin_steinmetz_04,bryan_cress_07}.
-The lead author of the current paper (Valluri, Hofer et al. in prep) has recently confirmed these early predictions, which were based on dark-matter only simulations, with the cosmological hydrodynamical Illustris simulations \citep{vogelsberger_etal_14}.
-The predicted pattern speeds of simulated halos have a log-normal distribution with median $\Omega_p \sim 0.15h$\kmskpc\ and a width of 0.83\kmskpc.
-These patterns speeds are so small that they have long been considered both undetectable and unimportant.
-We show for the first time that if the dark matter halo of the Milky Way galaxy is triaxial as expected from cosmological simulations \citep{dubinski_94_shapes, jing_suto_02} and maintains a steady pattern speed over a duration of 3-4~Gyr (as predicted by cosmological simulations), the rotating gravitational potential will exert a torque on a Sagittarius-like tidal stream which will alter its morphology and kinematics in ways that should already be detectable with current data.
+It has been nearly thirty years since it was first demonstrated using cosmological simulations that triaxial dark matter halos could have figure rotation \citep{dubinski_92}.
+The predicted pattern speeds of simulated halos have a log-normal distribution with median $\Omega_p \sim 0.15h$\kmskpc\ and a width of 0.83$h$\kmskpc.
+We show for the first time that if the dark matter halo of the Milky Way galaxy is triaxial and maintains a steady pattern speed over a duration of 3-4~Gyr (as predicted by cosmological simulations), even small pattern speeds will produce significant Coriolis forces on a Sagittarius-like tidal stream which will alter its morphology and kinematics in ways that should already be detectable with current data.

+{Previous studies of the effects of figure rotation on tube orbits have been limited to studying the effects of rotation about the short-axis of the potential.
+We show that these results can be generalized into two simple principles that affect all tube orbits (Figs.~\ref{fig:LAT} \& \ref{fig:SAT}): \begin{itemize} \item{figure rotation about an axis {\it parallel} to the angular momentum vector of the tube orbit alters the angular precession rate and the angle between successive apocenters of the orbit in the plane perpendicular to the angular momentum vector;} \item{figure rotation about an axis {\it perpendicular} to the angular momentum vector of the tube will result in the orbit being tipped or misaligned with the rotation axis.} \end{itemize} Both these effects arise due to the Coriolis force which alters both the orbit of a satellite and the debris stream that arises from it.}

 We do not attempt to model the observed properties of the Sgr stream in this paper, rather we show that rotation with a pattern speed even as small as $|\Omega_p|= 0.3$\kmskpc\ about any of the three principal axes generates a Coriolis acceleration that varies between $\sim$ 2--15\% of the gravitational acceleration along the stream (see Fig.~\ref{fig:orb_forces}).
 The Coriolis forces in the direction perpendicular to the stream plane (for rotation about any axis) and in the stream plane for rotation about the $y$ axis result in detectable differences in the progenitor orbit and therefore the morphology and kinematics of the tidal stream.
 Our main results are listed below: \begin{itemize} \item Our simulations suggest that figure rotation of the Milky Way's dark matter halo would warp the Sagittarius stream at its northern- and southern-most Galactic positions and produce a misalignment (or relative precession) between the instantaneous orbital planes of the leading and trailing arms (see Figures~\ref{fig:YZ_OT_F19_z} and \ref{fig:YZ_LMm_allax}).